PreColumbian Gold Museum

 Intercity buses are one of the best ways to travel across Costa Rica for an affordable and authentic experience.
 They connect nearly every city and beach town, offering reliable service while letting you relax and enjoy the scenery.

-How to Ride Intercity Bus Like a Local
+How To: Ride The Intercity Bus Like a Pro

 Identify Your Terminal